ikkxeer/PSTeamViewer/README.md

 3. **Run the Script**

-    Open PowerShell with administrator privileges and navigate to the cloned repository folder:
+    Open PowerShell with **Administrator Privileges** and navigate to the cloned repository folder:

    ```powershell
     cd path/to/repository